Healthy Apple Cake

 - Flour.
 I used white whole wheat flour, which has more fiber than regular all-purpose flour without affecting taste or texture.
 If you’d like this cake to be gluten-free, use gluten-free flour with xanthan gum added.

-- Sugar.
-I used a sugar-free brown sugar substitute to keep the calories low, but regular white or brown sugar can also work just as well.
+- Allulose.
+I like to use allulose, but my brown sugar substitute also works just as well.
+Of course, if you don’t mind the extra calories and sugar, white and brown sugar does, as well.
 I’d avoid using honey or maple syrup, as they can change the cake’s texture.

 - Baking soda.
 Reacts with the vinegar to replicate eggs, giving the cake some rise and fluffiness.
 Don’t use baking powder since it will change the cake’s texture.